The following election practices are acceptable:

 - Seeking or accepting an employer or corporate sponsorship that would distribute campaign items or mailings on a candidate's behalf

-- Production and use of campaign paraphernalia including, but not limited to: buttons, fliers, balloons, display booths, stickers, ribbons, or other give-aways.
+- Production and use of campaign paraphernalia including, but not limited to: buttons, fliers, balloons, display booths, stickers, ribbons, business cards, or other give-aways.

-- Seeking or accepting public "official" endorsement of, or financial contribution from, any ASHA Special Interest Group, committee, board, or specialty commission.
+- Seeking or accepting financial contribution from any ASHA Special Interest Group, committee, board, or specialty commission.

-- Seeking endorsement of candidates from members of the Board of Directors or ASHA employees/staff.
+- Seeking or accepting candidate endorsements from members of the Board of Directors, Committee on Nominations and Elections, SIGs, other ASHA committees, boards or councils or ASHA employees/staff.

 - Running on a "ticket" (i.e. encouraging members to vote for individuals as a part of a slate).